How to use computers efficiently my productivity toolkit

 2. Use a password manager

 I recommend using one with an offline password database like Enpass.
 You can still sync your offline encrypted database with your smartphone using Dropbox for example.
-But you don’t throw all your passwords into a centralized silo of highly sensitive data like LastPass.
+But don’t throw all your passwords into a centralized silo of highly sensitive data like LastPass.

 3. Use text snippets